vb-pogribnyi/OpenCircle/Open Circle.md

     print(len(train_dataloader))
 ```

-Now let's add a function that does actual training.
-It will accept the model to train and the data to train on.
-As a result, it will save the trained parameters in a file.
+Now the function for actual training.
+Nothing fancy so far.
+Train the model, save the weights in a file.

 ```python
 def train_model(model, parameters, dataloader):